Paul Di'Anno: Early years

 Di'Anno was born on 17 May 1958 in Chingford, Essex, where he also grew up.
 Because of his Brazilian father, Di'Anno held dual British and Brazilian citizenship.
-He spent his teenage years singing in various rock bands and working as a butcher in Station Road and as a chef in hotels and restaurants.
+He spent his teenage years singing in various rock and heavy metal bands and working as a butcher in Station Road and as a chef in hotels and restaurants.

 Iron Maiden (1978–1981)

 According to Iron Maiden's The History of Iron Maiden – Part 1: The Early Days DVD, Di'Anno was introduced to the band by drummer Doug Sampson, an old friend of Steve Harris (Iron Maiden's founder and bass player) from his days in the band Smiler.
 It was around this time that he first adopted the stage name Di'Anno, which he would later use to claim Italian descent.
 Their first audition with Rod Smallwood reputedly failed when Di'Anno was arrested for showing off his pocket-knife in public.

 The band's 1980 self-titled release quickly became acknowledged as a classic of its genre, as the band merged punk's energy with metal's riffs and progressive rock complexity, serving as the blueprint for such future genres as thrash metal and speed metal and influencing later progressive metal bands.
 1981 saw the release of their second album, Killers, as well as a stopgap live EP, Maiden Japan.

 By 1981, Di'Anno was demonstrating increasingly erratic behaviour, particularly due to his drug usage, about which Di'Anno comments, "It wasn't just that I was snorting a bit of coke, though; I was just going for it non-stop, 24 hours a day, every day ... the band had commitments piling up that went on for months, years, and I just couldn't see my way to the end of it.
 I knew I'd never last the whole tour.
 It was too much".

 Iron Maiden decided that to progress they would have to find a singer able to complete those tour plans.
 They found a replacement in former Samson frontman Bruce Dickinson.
 Di'Anno's last show with the band was on 10 September 1981 at the Odd Fellow's Mansion in Copenhagen, Denmark.
 In 1981, he left Iron Maiden after a meeting with the band and their manager Rod Smallwood.
 Di'Anno jokingly stated: "It's like having Mussolini and Adolf Hitler run your band.
 Because it is Rod Smallwood and Steve Harris and that's it.
 There can't be anyone else and my character is too strong for that so me an' Steve was always fighting".
 Di'Anno was paid out by Smallwood at the time of his departure and did receive royalties for songwriting credits.